kyvernfoundation/kyvern/courses/vpn.md

 - **Availability on multiple platforms**: Proton VPN is available on Linux, Windows, macOS, iPhone, iPad, Android, F-Droid, Firefox, Chrome, AndroidTV, Chromebook, Chromecast, Firestick, FireTV.
     - You can also use your computer or phone as a router access point to enable devices that don't have Proton VPN, such as the Xbox, to be secured on the VPN network.
 This means you can protect your privacy and security on almost all devices you own.

+In short, **ProtonVPN** is very easy to use, even if you've never used anything similar before.
+It has a simple interface that makes everything clear and easy to understand.

+What makes ProtonVPN special is that it uses two tools called **WireGuard** and **OpenVPN**.
+These tools are like secure Internet routes that help keep your information private when you're online.
+WireGuard is known for being fast and secure, while OpenVPN is known for being very reliable.

+ProtonVPN also gives you the option of using something called the **Tor** network.
+The Tor network is another tool that helps make your online activity more private.
+It works by passing your information through several different servers, making it difficult for anyone to track what you're doing online.
+With ProtonVPN, you can use Tor directly, making things even simpler.

+The great thing about ProtonVPN is that you don't have to worry about all these technical details.